-- Have Cane Card encoded by the Assistant Director for Assignments and Occupancy Management - □ Complete the Van Use Eligibility paperwork with the Senior Administrative Assistant. - □ Acquire a parking permit if needed (live on staff will work with the Assistant Director for Housing Operations and Facilities). - □ Familiarize yourself with our HRL Staff - \Box Set up your office phone and voicemail. - Set up your desktop email and signature which will be provided - □ Setup your departmental cell phone and voicemail (if applicable). - □ Set up your office area.
-To have items hung up or furniture moved, submit a Work Order online (miami.edu/sro) and use account PG003987. - □ Complete ULearn Online Modules (ulearn.miami.edu) - Workday FDM101 - o FERPA - o OSHA - Preventing Sexual Harassment and Violence - Travel card (if applicable to position) - Purchasing card (if applicable to position)
+- Have Cane Card encoded at the Central Office Complete the Van Use Eligibility paperwork with the Senior Administrative Assistant. - □ Acquire a parking permit if needed (live on staff will work with the Assistant Director for Housing Operations and Facilities). - □ Familiarize yourself with our HRL Staff - □ Set up your office phone and voicemail. - Set up your desktop email and signature which will be provided - □ Setup your departmental cell phone and voicemail (if applicable). - □ Set up your office area.
+To have items hung up or furniture moved, submit a Work Order online (miami.edu/sro) and use account PG003987. - □ Complete ULearn Online Modules (ulearn.miami.edu) - Workday FDM101 - o FERPA - o OSHA - Purchasing Card Education U.S. BANK. (if applicable to position) - University Travel Card Program (US Bank) (if applicable to position)